 Ho Chi Minh City Post Office

 The central post office locates in the heart of Ho Chi Minh City.
-It is very convenient for visiting when combining with the city tour or coming to it only.

 - Address: 2 Cong Xa Paris Street, Ben Nghe Ward, District 1, Ho Chi Minh City, Vietnam